geobyjmh/R_Programming_Playground/README.md

 # Quarto
 I used some of the code from regression to create a document using Quarto

+# visualization_ggplot03
+Lots of diffrent ggplot examples taken from the book "R for Data Science"

 # Resources
 Book - “R for Data Science” by Wickham, Cetinkaya-Rundel, and Grolemund. https://amzn.eu/d/1dTMDCI